If you want to find your way around China, you’ll need a good map app.

 This is because the maps are available offline for free, and MAPS.ME isn’t blocked in China.
 So, you can find your way around without using the internet.

 Just be mindful that MAPS.ME is open-source software, so anyone can contribute to its development.
-This means that maps may not be entirely accurate (that’s been my experience, anyway).
+This means that maps are often not very accurate (that’s been my experience, anyway).

 I’ve also found it hard matching up the English in the app with some of the physical buildings and landmarks which are named in Mandarin.
 But hey, it’s free!